Jointly-Funded Clinical Research Training Fellowship

-Additional benefits provided to successful applicants will include, attendance at Kidney Research UK’s annual Fellows Day and access to workshops through their automatic membership into the Alumni Programme
+Additional benefits provided to successful applicants will include, attendance at Kidney Research UK’s annual Fellows Day.

-The MRC and Leuka will jointly award up to two clinical training fellowships per annum.
+The MRC and Leukaemia UK will jointly award up to two clinical training fellowships per annum.

 To help build critical mass in this field applications are welcome for high quality research into haemato-oncology and related areas.

-For more details about Leuka and our research priorities please visit: www.leuka.org.uk
+For more details about Leukaemia and our research priorities please visit: www.leukaemiauk.org.uk